elephantscale/es-training-new/deep-learning/keras/Keras-1__Intro.md

 ## Model Zoos

-  * A model zoo is a place whered open-source models are shared so others can use them
+  * A model zoo is a place wheres open-source models are shared so others can use them
     - started with Caffe framework

   * Training a deep learning model from scratch on a multi-million-image database requires weeks of training time and lots of computational energy, making it a difficult task